 - 1. Be a Diplomate of the ABOG and hold Active Certificate status. - 2.
-Have successfully passed the ABOG written examination in Maternal-Fetal Medicine within 6 years of the application for the oral examination.
-If more than 6 years have passed, the candidate will be required to sit for and pass the Maternal-Fetal Medicine written examination again to be eligible to sit for the oral examination. - 3.
+Must have passed the MFM Written Examination. - 3.
 May not have failed the MFM oral examination 3 times.
-If the MFM oral examination has been failed 3 times, the candidate must sit for and pass the Maternal-Fetal Medicine written examination again to be eligible to sit for the oral examination. - 4.
-Have successfully completed 36 months of training in an ABOG or ACGME-accredited Maternal-Fetal Medicine fellowship.
+If the MFM oral examination has been failed 3 times, the candidate must sit for and pass the Maternal-Fetal Medicine written examination again to be eligible to sit for the oral examination. - Have successfully completed 36 months of training in an ABOG or ACGME-accredited Maternal-Fetal Medicine fellowship.
 The fellowship training MUST include 12 months of research. - 5.
 Hold an unrestricted license to practice medicine in all states or territories of the United States or Canada in which the candidates holds a medical license.
 Licenses that are on probation or have been revoked are considered to be restricted. - 6.
 Have privileges at one or more acute care hospitals.
 While full, unrestricted privileges to perform all MFM procedures are preferred, at a minimum these privileges must allow the candidate to perform in-hospital consultation on patients who have been admitted.
-In addition, the candidate's privileges must remain in effect at the time of the oral examination, may not be suspended or revoked, and the candidate must not be under investigation for patient care issues.

-- 7. Be of good moral and ethical character and shown appropriate professionalism in all interactions with patients, peers, and other medical personnel.
+In addition, the candidate's privileges must remain in effect at the time of the oral examination, may not be suspended or revoked, and the candidate must not be under investigation for patient care issues. - 7.
+Be of good moral and ethical character and shown appropriate professionalism in all interactions with patients, peers, and other medical personnel.
 A felony conviction will be considered evidence of failure to meet this standard. - 8.
 Have not resigned hospital privileges or membership in any medical organization (e.g., ACOG) while under investigation.
 If the candidate is under investigation or on probation, the application will not be approved.
 The candidate must re-apply and pay a new application fee once the probation and/or restrictions have been resolved.
-However, resolution of these matters does not guarantee that the candidate's application will be approved. - 9.
-Have had an independent practice as a subspecialist in Maternal-Fetal Medicine and have full or consultative hospital privileges to practice as an MFM subspecialist in a center or centers providing or having ready access to the essential diagnostic and therapeutic facilities for the practice of Maternal-Fetal Medicine from January 1, 2015 through December 31, 2015. - 10.
+However, resolution of these matters does not guarantee that the candidate's application will be approved.

+- 9. Have had an independent practice as a subspecialist in Maternal-Fetal Medicine and have full or consultative hospital privileges to practice as an MFM subspecialist in a center or centers providing or having ready access to the essential diagnostic and therapeutic facilities for the practice of Maternal-Fetal Medicine from January 1, 2016 through December 31, 2016. - 10.
 Submit case lists that document a practice that demonstrates sufficient depth and breadth of practice in the subspecialty of Maternal-Fetal Medicine to permit the evaluation of the candidate's ability to function in the subspecialty.
 The case lists must be appropriately de-identified.
 (See Appendix B for de-identification information.) - 11.
 Submit a thesis that meets the minimal standards of the Division of Maternal-Fetal Medicine.
 Each submitted thesis will be reviewed for acceptability.
 (See Appendix C for information about thesis content.) - 12.
 Have not withheld information of any adverse action.
 If a non-disclosed falsification or adverse action is identified by ABOG it will result in a deferral of a candidate's eligibility to sit for the oral examination for a period of at least 3 years.
 If the candidate is allowed to sit for the examination at the end of the deferral period, the candidate must meet all requirements in effect at that time.

-April 4-6, 2016 Oral Examination: Content
+April 3-6, 2017 Oral Examination: Content